 What is the timeline?

-- Sign up for 3MT online training session on 24th March (sign-up details will be sent to those who register).
+- Sign up for 3MT online training session on 22nd March.

 - Create your presentation slide and film your presentation.

-- Submit your final 3MT presentation by 14th April.
+- Submit your final 3MT presentation / slide by 8th April 2022.

 Is there any guidance on how I should contruct my slide and video?